FIRE PUMP REPAIRS

 The Need for Regulatory Clarity

-There is ongoing industry discussion about who should design, build, install, certify, maintain and repair fire pump systems.
+There is ongoing industry discussion about who should design, build, install, certify, keep and repair fire pump systems.

 Given the life-safety consequences, workforce convenience should not override public safety.
 Clear licensing, certification and accountability requirements are needed to ensure that fire pump systems remain compliant and reliable.